AzmiHaider92/PainterByNumbers/README.md

 # Painter By Numbers

-Hello all,
+Hello world!

-This is my solution to the Kaggle competition PainterByNumbers: https://www.kaggle.com/c/painter-by-numbers
+This is our solution to the Kaggle competition PainterByNumbers: https://www.kaggle.com/c/painter-by-numbers

 The goal of the competition is to build a network that learns artists' painting style.